Hunting for the First Explosions at the High-Redshift Frontier: Detecting a Transient Event

 Furthermore, our optimistic estimate depends on the star formation model, resolution, and the IMF we employed in our simulations.
 The simulation star formation subgrid model has been calibrated to high redshift observations and high-resolution simulations \citep{Jaacks2018,Jaacks2019,Liu2020,Bromm2013,Stacy2016,Klessen2023}, but the nature of metal-free Pop~III star formation and the assembly of the first galaxies is still uncertain \citep[e.g.][]{Finkelstein2024,Somerville2025,Jeong2025}.
 Fig.~\ref{fig:rate} further demonstrates that the choice of the Pop III IMF can affect the PISN rate predictions.
 Recent and near-future observations could shed more light on the nature of the first stars \citep{Visbal2025,Venditti2025,Zier2025,Nakajima2025,Cai2025}, which will provide more robust predictions for the first transients and their observability.

 Lastly, we have not considered how a source may be robustly identified as a PISN \citep[e.g.,][]{Hartwig2018}.
 Above, we have argued for the detectability of PISN events at $z\sim30$, leaving open the challenge of their identification.
 Candidate sources at $z\sim30$ need to be confirmed, including Capotauro, proposed to be an extreme-redshift galaxy, and their nature is still under debate.
 These objects may be lower redshift galaxies, active galactic nuclei, or little red dot interlopers, and their interpretation as extreme high-redshift galaxies currently relies on limited photometric data.
 They may also be local brown dwarfs or even exoplanets rather than actual extreme-$z$ sources \citep{Gandolfi2025,Perez2025}.
+We note that if Capotauro indeed were a PISN, it might be compatible with a lower-redshift solution at $z\sim15$ \citep{Ferrara2026}.
 Thus, even if in the future an object is confirmed at extremely high redshifts, it may be difficult to conclusively characterize them as PISN events by photometry alone.
 Even though they are transient, due to cosmological time dilation we expect the decay in their light curves to be very slow in the observed frame, so that their nature may not be immediately clear.

+However, if an object were confirmed at $z\sim30$, a bright explosion would be one of the few sources that could produce the required luminosity to be detected even at such early times.
+We note that alternative explanations, such as vigorously accreting supermassive black holes (SMBHs), would be pushed to the limit as well.
+To form such massive SMBHs at $z\sim30$, non-standard formation channels such as primordial or direct-collapse black holes may be required \citep{Dayal2024,Zhang2025,Qin2025,Jeon2025,Jeon2025_lrd}.
+However, observing such SMBHs at $z\sim30$ will be difficult \citep{Pacucci2015,Natarajan2017,Barrow2018,Whalen2020}, and we refer the reader to the relevant literature for further discussion.